hope205/linkedin_scraper/article.md

 ```
 Poetry install
 ```
+We are going to begin editing the files provided to us by crawlee inorder for us to build our scraper

 ## Building the LinkedIn Scraper using Crawlee for Python

-In this section, we are going to be building the scraper using the Crawlee Python package.
+In this section, we are going to be building the scraper using theCrawlee for Python package.
 To learn more about Crawlee, check out their [documentation](https://crawlee.dev/python/docs/quick-start).

 ### Inspecting the LinkedIn job Search Page